bartvanbenthem/k8s-onerepo/config/README.md

 ```

 #### For local lab environments (microk8s, k3s, etc.)
-Edit the nginx ingress service manifest and add the nodes ip to the Loadbalancer external IP.
+Edit the nginx ingress service manifests and add the nodes ip to the Loadbalancer external IP.
 ```yaml
 type: LoadBalancer
 externalIPs: